ntnguyen63/ares/README.md

 # ares
-Polishing pipline using racon, medaka, and pilon.
+Polishing pipeline using racon, medaka, and pilon.